Skip to main content

 #

 NDR is fixed.
 Credential encoding is fixed.
-I send the request and get… ERROR_INVALID_FUNCTION (error code 1).
-Not a business logic error, not an access denied — just “invalid function”.
+The request goes out and comes back with… ERROR_INVALID_FUNCTION (error code 1).
+Not a business logic error, not an access denied, just “invalid function”.
 As if the DC doesn’t know what opnum 20 is.

-So I check the server’s capabilities.
+Next step: check the server’s capabilities.
 During DRSBind (opnum 0), the DC returns its supported features in DRS_EXTENSIONS_INT.dwFlags.
-The flag DRS_EXT_ADD_SID_HISTORY (0x00040000) means “I support opnum 20”.
+The flag DRS_EXT_ADD_SID_HISTORY (0x00040000) means “opnum 20 supported”.

 Except… 0x6d693a83 was also missing a bunch of basic flags that secretsdump.py relies on — and secretsdump.py works perfectly against this same DC.
 Something wasn’t adding up.

-Turns out, I was never actually parsing the server response.
-My _drs_bind() method grabbed the handle and threw away ppextServer:
+Turns out, the code was never actually parsing the server response.
+The _drs_bind() method grabbed the handle and threw away ppextServer:

-# What I had — just returns the handle, ignores everything else
+# The bug — just returns the handle, ignores everything else

 resp = dce.request(request)